 March 20, 2020 – May 9, 2020

-Exhibition Cancelled - 'Where She Lives' refers both to Ningiukulu Teevee, Saimaiyu Akesuk and Ooloosie Saila’s representations of landscapes, wildlife and everyday ephemera.
+'Where She Lives' presents a collection of print work by Ningiukulu Teevee, Saimaiyu Akesuk and Ooloosie Saila showcasing their interpretations of landscapes, wildlife and everyday ephemera.

 February 14, 2020 – March 14, 2020

-Agata Derda focuses on the exploration of interpersonal dynamics.
-As stand-ins for actual human images, she substitutes modified vegetation or manmade forms that are staged in ambiguous, foreboding landscapes.
+In 'Afterdark', Agata Derda focuses on the exploration of interpersonal dynamics.
+In her prints, Derda substitutes human forms with modified vegetation or manmade objects that are staged in ambiguous, foreboding landscapes.